redcurry/git_tutorial/tutorial.md

 Make parallel changes
 ---------------------

-Let's say we want to extend the functionality of our python program to calculate the mean of numbers in a file.
+Let's say we want to extend the functionality of our Python program to read the numbers from a file rather than from the standard input.
 We could edit mean.py as we've done and commit the changes, but say we're not exactly sure what needs to be changed.
 We don't want to screw around with our original mean.py because it works.